The Tender Trap (film): Plot

-Charlie Y. Reader is a 35-year-old theatrical agent in New York City, living a seemingly idyllic life as a bachelor.
-Numerous women – among them Poppy, Helen, and Jessica – come and go, cleaning and cooking for him.
+Charlie Y. Reader is a 35-year-old theatrical agent in New York City, living a seemingly idyllic life as a swinging bachelor.
+Numerous attractive women – among them Poppy, Helen, and Jessica – come and go, cleaning, cooking for, and enjoying his charms.

-Charlie's best friend since kindergarten, Joe McCall, who has a wife named Ethel and children in Indianapolis, comes to New York for a stay at Charlie's apartment, claiming that the excitement is gone from his 11-year marriage and that he wants to leave his wife.
+Charlie's best friend since kindergarten, Joe McCall, comes from Indianapolis to stay with him, claiming that the excitement is gone from his 11-year marriage and he wants a divorce.
 Joe envies and is amazed by Charlie's parade of girlfriends, while Charlie professes admiration for Joe's married life and family.

 At an audition, Charlie meets singer-actress Julie Gillis.
-She has her life planned to a tight schedule, determined to marry and retire from performing to a life of child-rearing by 22.
+She has her life planned to a tight schedule, determined to marry and transition from performing to child-rearing by 22.
 Although at first she wards off Charlie's advances, she comes to see him as the ideal man for her plans.
 Julie demands that Charlie stop seeing other women.
 Charlie balks, but he begins to fall in love with her.

 Joe starts keeping company with Sylvia Crewes, a sophisticated classical musician and a typically neglected lover of Charlie's.
-Sylvia is approaching 33 and desires marriage as much as the younger Julie does.
+Sylvia is approaching 33 and desires marriage as much as the younger Julie does, but just does not show it the same way.

 One day, annoyed by Julie and possibly jealous of Joe's attentions, Charlie blurts out a proposal of marriage to Sylvia.
-She is thrilled, only to discover the morning after their engagement party that he has proposed to Julie as well.
+She is thrilled, only to discover the morning after their riotous engagement party that he has proposed to Julie as well.

 Joe confesses his love to Sylvia and asks her to marry him.
 She turns him down, knowing that he loves his wife and children.
 Sylvia reminds Joe that girls turn into wives when they marry and she wants the same things Ethel does.
-On her way out, Sylvia runs into a charming stranger near the elevator who clearly wants to get to know her much better.
+On her way out, Sylvia runs into a charming stranger of both wealth and culture who is instantly taken with her.

-Joe packs up and returns to Indiana to his wife.
+Joe packs up and returns to his wife.
 Charlie, his other girlfriends also having moved on with their lives, leaves for Europe for a year.

 Charlie returns just in time to see Sylvia marrying the new man in her life.
 She flips him the bridal bouquet.
 Julie is also at the wedding.
 Charlie tosses the flowers to her, then asks her to marry him.
 She agrees and they kiss.